 The introduction is well-written.
 The author provides a good comparison between wearable strain sensors, including respiratory inductance plethysmography (RIP) and electrical impedance tomography (EIT).
 However, please briefly explain why NRFR was chosen over other techniques for continuous monitoring.

 Author Response: We would like to thank the reviewer for their kind words.
 NFRF sensors provide a promising alternative to other sensing techniques such as RIP and strain sensors without requiring the use of tension belts across the abdomen, which is cumbersome and may interfere with medical procedures.
 The belt needs to be fitted to capture the full breathing cycle, maintaining sufficient tension under the minimal perimeter, and thus can be uncomfortable at maximum inhalation.
 Unlike EIT, NFRF does not require skin-touch electrodes, which can be uncomfortable for long-term wear, especially under heavy perspiration.
 Thus, although the other modalities have their respective advantages, the proposed study evaluates the feasibility of the NFRF approach in the porcine model to investigate their clinical applicability.
-We have revised the manuscript in…
+We have revised the manuscript in Sec.
+I and have reproduced our changes below –

+“Near-field radio-frequency (NFRF) sensing provides a promising alternative to the above methods, without requiring the use of tension belts across the abdomen or skin-touch electrodes, which are uncomfortable and not suitable for long-term wear, especially under heavy perspiration.”

 Reviewer 2 Comment 2